 Hagen’s pursuit for covering the game was fostered in his Buffalo youth, writing for the high school paper, while reading the game coverage and columns of Cy Kritzer and Larry Felser.
 After a “skirmish” with a high school football coach who felt that Hagen’s coverage for the local town paper following a 37-0 loss was not positive enough, Hagen knew that he wanted to be in journalism.

 Hagen’s interest in the game may have been fostered in the East Coast, but his cross-country progression helped him refine his craft.
-The 2013 season will mark Hagen’s 38th season covering Major League Baseball.
 Following a three-year stint with the Sun-Telegram covering the Dodgers from 1974-76, Hagen joined the Dallas Times-Herald from 1977-84, covering the Texas Rangers, before moving across the Metroplex from 1985-87 with the Fort Worth Star-Telegram.

-It was a call that came out of the blue in 1987 that relocated Hagen, his wife Karen, and their two children, Emily and Daniel to Philadelphia to cover the Phillies for the Philadelphia Daily News.
-Hagen joined the staff of MLB.com for the 2011 season.
+In 1987, Hagen relocated Hagen to Philadelphia to cover the Phillies for the Philadelphia Daily News.
+Hagen joined the staff of MLB.com in 2011.